nsnell34/LeJEPA-PCA/README.md

 ## Overview

-LeJEPA-PCA is a self-supervised learning project that trains image models and visualizes output using PCA, supporting both RGB and infrared data.
+LeJEPA-PCA is a self-supervised learning project that trains image models and visualizes output using PCA.

 ---